-Exceedingly loyal and filled to the brim with energy, the mixed breed known as a Pitsky has become very popular among those with an active lifestyle.
+Exceedingly loyal and filled to the brim with energy, the hybrid breed known as a “Pitsky” has become very popular among those with an active lifestyle.
+Being a mix of the Pit Bull Terrier and Husky, there’s a lot of room for variation in size and looks.

-We’ve put together all the basic information you need to know about this lively dog breed.
-Whether you’re looking to become a future Pitsky owner and want to know what you’re getting yourself into, or just cannot resist reading about this unique breed.
+We’ve put together all the information you’ll need to really discover this lively dog breed.
+This is for you if you’re looking to become a future Pitsky owner and want to know what you’re getting yourself into, or just cannot resist reading about this unique breed.

 Friendliness: This Husky Pitbull mix is a combination of two affectionate and loving dogs.
 As a result, you get a friendly and sociable mixed dog breed.
 Depending on which parent’s temperament traits the dog takes more from, a Pitsky can be very friendly to everyone or aloof with strangers.